 Although it is not a complicated recipe to make, it isn’t for the faint of heart.
 If you do not have a food processor, you have to chop all the herbs by hand.
 And the stew has to simmer all day until it is ready.
 But by using the instant pot, you can make this delicious stew in a fraction of the time.

 If there is one dish that is quintessential Persian, it is Khoreshteh Ghormeh Sabzi, an herb stew made with parsley, cilantro, green onions and fenugreek.
-Not only is it incredibly aromatic, but it is so ridiculously delicious.
+You can make this stew with either beef or lamb.

 So when I do make it, I make a massive amount of stew so we can enjoy it over and over again.
+What I love about this particular recipe, is that the instant pot saves me so much time and helps me get dinner on the table faster.
+What a win!

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy